memmam/COVID-19-Tracker/README.md

-# 2019-nCov Tracker v1.0b
+# 2019-nCov Tracker v1.0b-1
 Twitter bot for posting information on spread of 2019-nCov.
 The official instance of this bot can be found at [@2019nCovTracker](https://twitter.com/2019nCovTracker).

 # Changelog

+## 1.0b-1

+Adjusted hashtags, re-added commas

 ## 1.0b

-Adjusted hashtags
+Changed hashtags, removed commas from numbers to make them all fit

 ## 1.0a

-removed double tweepy import
+Removed double tweepy import

 ## 1.0